timptner/klubhaus/README.md

-# FaRaFMB Party
+# Klubhaus

-> FaRaFMB Party is a platform for all students at the Faculty for Mechanical Engineering at the Otto von Guericke University Magdeburg to participate on events organized by the student council.
+> Klubhaus is a platform for all students at the Faculty for Mechanical Engineering at the Otto von Guericke University Magdeburg to participate on a variety of offers organized by the student council.

-This repository contains the source code for [https://party.farafmb.de](party.farafmb.de).
+This repository contains the source code for [https://klubhaus.farafmb.de](klubhaus.farafmb.de).

 # Development